6,622,053 unique visits

 5a

 Scutellum with small median tubercle [PB: which may be hardly perceptible?].
-Thoracic dorsum matt.
-Male fore basitarsus without ventral hook.
+Scutum matt.
+Male fore metatarsus without ventral hook.

 b

 Scutellum without small median tubercle.
-Dorsum subshining.
-Male fore basitarsus with ventral hook.
+Scutum subshining.
+Male fore metatarsus with ventral hook.

-Suillia miki would run to this couplet and can be distinguished from dumicola on characters of the genitalia.
+Suillia miki (Pokorny, 1886) would run to this couplet and can be distinguished from dumicola on characters of the genitalia.

 6a